Black Liberation Army: 1972–79: Actions and flights

 On July 31, 1972, five armed individuals hijacked Delta Air Lines Flight 841 en route from Detroit to Miami, eventually collecting a ransom of $1 million and diverting the plane, after passengers were released, to Algeria.
 The authorities there seized the ransom but allowed the group to flee.
 Four were eventually caught by French authorities in Paris, where they were convicted of various crimes, but one—George Wright—remained a fugitive until September 26, 2011, when he was captured in Portugal.
-Portuguese courts rejected the initial pledge for extradition.
-American authorities may still appeal this decision.
+Portuguese courts rejected the pledge for extradition.

 In another high-profile incident, Assata Shakur, Zayd Shakur and Sundiata Acoli were said to have opened fire on state troopers in New Jersey after being pulled over for a broken taillight.
 Zayd Shakur and state trooper Werner Foerster were both killed during the exchange; Assata Shakur was shot in the back and the arm.
 Following her capture, Assata Shakur was tried in six different criminal trials.
 According to Shakur, she was beaten and tortured during her incarceration in a number of different federal and state prisons.
 The charges against them ranged from kidnapping to assault and battery to bank robbery.
 Assata Shakur was found guilty by an all-white jury of the murder of both Foerster and her companion Zayd Shakur, but escaped prison in 1979.
 Shakur eventually fled to Cuba and received political asylum there.
 Acoli was convicted of killing Foerster and sentenced to life in prison.

-1981: Brinks robbery
+Rosenau notes that by 1973, "the BLA were still killing policemen, but these were no longer 'assassinations.'
+Instead, they were a result of shootouts that took place during police searches for wanted BLA members or in the course of traffic stops or other routine police operations."

+In 1974, in Jacksonville, Florida, white teenager Stephen Orlando was killed by a group that used the names "Black Revolutionary Army" and "Black Liberation Army" interchangeably in their communications.
+The national BLA group denied any connection to this murder.

+1980s

-The BLA was active in the US until at least 1981 when a Brink's truck robbery, conducted with support from former Weather Underground members Kathy Boudin, David Gilbert and Judith Alice Clark, left a guard and two police officers dead.
+In May 1981 BLA members James Dixon York and Anthony LaBorde were arrested for shooting two police officers during a traffic stop.
+Later that year a Brink's truck robbery, conducted with support from former Weather Underground members Kathy Boudin, David Gilbert and Judith Alice Clark, left a guard and two police officers dead.
 Boudin, Gilbert and Clark along with several BLA and May 19th Communist Organization members, were subsequently arrested.

+In 1984 eight members of a New York City activist group called the Sunrise Collective were arrested on charges of plotting to rob banks and free Odinga and Balagoon from prison.
+A ninth person was arrested later.
+Some were ultimately convicted of possession of illegal weapons and false IDs but they were acquitted on more serious charges.